-By ensuring that any high-level subgoal in the map is reachable in a single step, our SSE achieves robust performance even when the final goal lies far across the map.
-The high-level layer enables sequential decision-making in more complex environments with multiple goals or intermediate objectives.
-Through extensive evaluation on diverse long-horizon, goal-conditioned tasks, our method consistently demonstrates superior success rates and sample efficiency compared to prior GCRL and HRL approaches, validating the effectiveness of the proposed framework.
+\end{enumerate} Through extensive evaluation on diverse long-horizon goal-conditioned tasks, our method demonstrates higher success rates and better sample efficiency than prior GCRL and HRL approaches, validating the effectiveness of the proposed SSE framework.